AdamFortney/pterodactyl-client-discord-bot/README.md

 To change permissions for each command, click on the command and set permissions there.

 ## Usage
-This bot uses the ClientAPI, so it can be used reguardless if you host the server or not.
-This *should* work with other hosts that use pterodactyl as a base system.

 ### Server Control
 `/control` will start the control menu.